This Day In Writing History

-Biographer Neil McKenna theorized that Wilde became aware of his homosexuality at the age of sixteen, when he experienced his first kiss with another boy.
-For a time, Wilde had been unhappy with his sexual orientation and sought out female companionship.
-He hoped that marriage would "cure" him.
+Biographer Neil McKenna theorized that Wilde became aware of his homosexuality at sixteen, when he experienced his first kiss with another boy.
+For a time, unhappy with his sexual orientation, he sought out female companionship, hoping that marriage would "cure" him.
 It didn't.

 Wilde subsequently developed an interest in gay philosophy and law reform.
 Homosexuality was not only held in great contempt by Victorian society, it was also illegal under British law and punishable by imprisonment.

 So, Wilde and some like-minded individuals formed a secret society called the Order of Chaeronea, which was dedicated to gay activism.
 In the summer of 1891, Wilde met Lord Alfred Douglas, a young undergraduate student and poet known as Bosie to his friends.